What is Workers’ Compensation Insurance?

-The definition of workers’ compensation insurance is coverage that helps pay costs associated with a work-related injury or illness, including medical care and lost wages.
+What is workers’ compensation insurance?
+The definition of this type of policy is coverage that helps pay costs associated with a work-related injury or illness, including medical care and lost wages.
 Sometimes called workers’ comp or workman’s comp, it’s often mandatory and protects both your employees and your company if an employee experiences an injury or illness while at work, including strains and sprains, trip-and-fall incidents, or accidental death.

 Workplace injuries can be very costly, so in addition to meeting insurance requirements, your business should have proper coverage to keep incidents from creating a major financial burden.

-Now that you have the answer to the question, “What is workers’ compensation insurance?”, let’s look at how it works in a real-world scenario.
+Now that you have the answer to the question, “What is workers’ compensation insurance?”, let’s look at how workman’s compensation insurance works in a real-world scenario.
 Imagine that an employee is injured in some way at work.
 For example, they might:

-A workman’s comp insurance claim is then filed, and your insurance can cover the treatment cost.
-If the employee has to take time off from work because of the injury, your workman’s comp policy can help pay their lost wages as well.
+A workman’s compensation insurance claim is then filed, and your insurance can cover the treatment cost.
+If the employee has to take time off from work because of the injury, your workers’ compensation insurance can help pay their lost wages as well.

 How much does workman’s comp insurance cost?
-You can get a workman’s comp quote online in just minutes.
+You can get workman’s comp insurance quotes online in just minutes.
 The rate is based on certain factors about your business.
 One is your total payroll.
 The higher it is, the more you’ll pay for workman’s comp.
 Your industry, the type of work your employees do, and your claims history all affect your cost as well.

 The average cost of workman’s comp insurance per $100 in wages ranges from $.75 in Texas to $2.74 in Alaska.
 If you choose to buy your workman’s comp from biBERK, our direct-to-you model eliminates brokers and middlemen, so you can get coverage at up to 20% less than with other insurance companies.

-As noted above, you can save up to 20% over other providers by getting your workers’ compensation insurance from biBERK.
+As noted above, you can save up to 20% over other providers by getting your workers’ comp for small business insurance from biBERK.
 You should also be sure that you’re covering only the people you want to cover (coverage is typically optional for business owners and officers) and that the work they do is properly categorized.